-Avoid These Dart Libraries
+Avoid These Libraries in Dart

 When developing with Dart and Flutter, choosing the right packages can make your project more productive and functional.
 But some of them can cause problems, like poor performance, bad code, or maintenance issues.